DS-100/textbook/notebooks/ch18/hyp_studentized.md

 ![png](hyp_studentized_files/hyp_studentized_16_0.png)

-We can see that the center of this distribution is ~350, and that it is skewed right because of the skewed distribution of the original data.
+We can see that the center of this distribution is ~5, and that it is skewed right because of the skewed distribution of the original data.

 ### Comparing Distributions of the Statistic

 Now we can look at how a single bootstrap distribution can stack up against a distribution sampled from the population.

-Generally, we are aiming to estimate $\theta$, our population parameter (in this case, the average repair time of the population, which we found to be ~354).
+Generally, we are aiming to estimate $\theta^*$, our population parameter (in this case, the average repair time of the population, which we found to be ~8.4).
 Each individual sample can be used to calculate an estimated statistic, $\hat\theta$ (in this case, the average repair time of a single sample).
 The plot above shows what we call an *empirical distribution* of $\hat\theta$, which is calculated of many estimated statistics from many samples from the population.
 For the bootstrap, however, we want the statistic of the resample of the original sample, which is called $\tilde\theta$.

 In order for the bootstrap to work, we want our original sample to look similar to the population, so that resamples also look similar to the population.
 If our original sample *does* look like the population, then the distribution of average repair times calculated from the resamples will look similar to the empirical distribution of samples directly from the population.